ianturton/environmentagency_geonetwork/Scripts/resetpasswd/README.md

     * The audit table is used to determine the profile as:
         * it's possible that the administrator might change the users profile during the time that the user has been locked out;
         * The Administrator profile is special in that it doesn't appear in the `usergroups` table as an Administrator is effectely a member of all groups.
 This means that the `usergroups` table can't be used to determine a users profile.

+### Potential enhancements

+* Send a warning email x days before a users account is locked
+* Add prominent link to the home page from the page that confirms a users password has been changed
+* Ensure a users is logged on the page that confirms a users password has been changed